TownHallHQ/TownHall/README.md

 ### Setup for Local Development

+**Makefile**

+A `Makefile` is included to help setting up the environment and running the application with ease.
+Execute `make env` to create a copy of the `.env.example` file in the project directory.
+Then use `make install` to build Docker images, install SeaORM CLI and run migrations.

+Finally use `make run` to start docker containers using Docker Compose detached mode and then execute the HTTP server by running `cargo run` against the `server` crate.

+**Manual**

 Before running any of the further commands, being database management or executing the server for local development, its important you follow the following setup steps before.